Thulrus/VegeHubPyPiLib/Walkthrough.md

 ## Further Reading

-HA has excellent documentation on all of this,and much more, [here](https://developers.home-assistant.io/).
+HA has excellent documentation on all of this, and much more, [here](https://developers.home-assistant.io/).

 ## Publishing this library